mahshidnabati/online-shop/README.md

-Online shop is a react app project that it can fetch product from API and adding them to the cart. <br>
+Online shop is a react app project that it can fetch products from API and adding them to the cart. <br>
 I used local storage for selecting products on the cart.